 The latest Michael Shay vocal album, "Like a River; The Songs of Jim Harris" was released in November 2017.
 Co-produced in Ecuador with French guitarist Donald Régnier, the album features Ryan Hagler, Matt Giles, Marty Muse (Robert Earl Keen), Brian Oberlin, Chris Kee (Peter Rowan/Buddy Miller), "King" Louis Pain, plus engineering and mixing by Chris Shaw (Bob Dylan).
 "Like a River" is available on iTunes, or

 Amazon.
 Read more about the new record here, or download (FREE!) a track here: Desire

-As cellist in world music accordion-cello duo The Just Desserts and kora-cello-trumpet-percussion ensemble The Koratet, and as singer-songwriter/guitarist leading his country/bluegrass band The Texas Express, Shay released multiple albums and played in Canada, Italy, Spain, Morocco, Germany, France, Denmark, Ecuador, Brazil, Colombia, Venezuela, Mexico, and the United States.
-He has acted as a cultural ambassador in Ecuador and Colombia, performing and leading workshops under the auspices of the US State Department, and currently is based out of New Mexico.
+As cellist in world music accordion-cello duo The Just Desserts and kora-cello-trumpet-percussion ensemble The Koratet, and as singer-songwriter/guitarist leading his country-folk/bluegrass band The Texas Express, Shay released multiple albums and played in Canada, Italy, Spain, Morocco, Germany, France, Denmark, Ecuador, Brazil, Colombia, Venezuela, Mexico, and the United States.
+He has acted as a cultural ambassador in Ecuador and Colombia, performing and leading workshops under the auspices of the US State Department.